Bounded Littlewood identities: Quadratic transformations for Kaneko--Macdonald-type basic hypergeometric series

-\subsec{Kaneko--Macdonald hypergeometric series} Kaneko--Macdonald-type basic hypergeometric series are an important generalisation of ordinary basic hypergeometric series to multiple series with Macdonald polynomial argument.
-They have been extensively studied in the literature, see e.g., \cite{BF99,Kaneko96,Kaneko97,LW11,Macdonald13,Rains05,Rains06,Rosengren15,W05,W08}, and are particularly useful for computing Selberg integrals and constant term identities.
+Basic hypergeometric series of Kaneko--Macdonald type, which were first introduced in \cite{Kaneko96,Macdonald13}, are an important generalisation of ordinary basic hypergeometric series to multiple series with Macdonald polynomial argument.
+They have been extensively studied in \cite{BF99,Kaneko96,Kaneko98,LRW09,LW11,Macdonald13,Rains05,Rains06} and applied to problems in enumerative and algebraic combinatorics, such as the enumeration of Lozenge tilings \cite{Rosengren15}, the computation of the major index generating function of standard Young tableaux \cite{KS14} and the evaluation of Selberg integrals and Dyson-like constant terms identities \cite{Kaneko96,Kaneko97,Kaneko98,W05,W08,W09,W10}.

-For $x=(x_1,\dots,x_n)$ the Kaneko--Macdonald basic hypergeometric series $\qhyp{r+1}{r}{}$ is defined as \cite{Kaneko96,Macdonald13}
+For $x=(x_1,\dots,x_n)$, the Kaneko--Macdonald basic hypergeometric series $\qhyp{r}{s}{}$ is defined as

 For our purposes it suffices to consider the principal specialisation